radeshmm/ganesha/README.txt

 ----- RUNNING ON AMAZON EC2 CLOUD -----

-   Check out examples/ec2_cloud.txt to see how to create 3 node cluster using Amazon EC2.
+   Check out examples/ec2_cloud.txt to see how to prepare a 3 node cluster on Amazon EC2.